 On October 10, 2008, People's Government of Anhui Province promulgated the Pilot Administrative Measures (for Trial implementation) on Small short-term loan Company in Anhui, and on May 18 of 2009, the Anhui Government promulgated the Interim Regulations on Small short-term loan Business of Anhui Province, and afterwards, the Finance Office of Anhui province issued Opinions on Promoting the Standardized Development of Small short-term loan Companies across Anhui Province, or, collectively, the Regulations on Small short-term loan Company in Anhui.
-According to the Regulations on Small short-term loan Company in Anhui.
-According to the Regulations on Small short-term loan Company in Anhui.
-According to the Regulations on Small short-term loan Company in Anhui areas or in county territories outside the northern part or Dabie mountain area of Anhui Province.
+According to the Regulations on Small short-term loan Company in Anhui, the registered capital shall not be less than RMB100 million when setting up small short-term loan company in urban areas or in county territories outside the northern part or Dabie mountain area of Anhui Province.
 It is not allowed for a small short-term loan company to accept public deposits.
-The major sources of funds of a small short-term loan company shall be the capital borrowed from a maximum of two banking financial institutions.
-The balance of the capital borrowed from banking financial institutions shall not exceed 35% of the total registered capital of the company, the shares held by the main initiator shall not exceed 35% of the total registered capital of the company, and the shares jointly held by other affiliated shareholders among other initiators shall not exceed 30% of the total registered capital of the company.
-In addition, a small short-term loan company is not permitted to conduct any businesses outside the company.
+The major sources of funds of a small short-term loan company shall be the capital paid by shareholders, donated capital and the capital borrowed from a maximum of two banking financial institutions.
+The balance of the capital borrowed from banking financial institutions shall not exceed 50% of the net capital.
+When applying for the establishment of a small short-term loan company, the shares held by the main initiator shall not exceed 35% of the total registered capital of the company in principle, the shares jointly held by the main initiator and its affiliates shall not exceed 50% of the total registered capital of the company, and the shares jointly held by other affiliated shareholders among other initiators shall not exceed 30% of the total registered capital of the company.
 In addition, a small short-term loan company is not permitted to conduct any businesses outside the region where it is located.